Mega Man Battle Network 6

 The Pulse Bulb enemy also has an unused animation.
 It seems that it was supposed to open up and perform a scan of some sort.
 While this sprite exists, there is no known way to trigger this behavior or know what it did.

 The Shrubby virus has one unused animation.
-Being one of the more animate viruses, it has different animations for different situations.
+Being one of the more animated viruses, it has different animations for different situations.
 Its first animation is the idle animation.
 The second animation is the enemy panicking, trying to hide behind an object.
 The third animation is it preparing to attack.
-This animated GIF is the sixth animation is has it squatting to the point where legs can't be seen.
-This animation isn't used but its behavior is similar to the Ratton enemy from the first 3 games where it would act faster when its HP was lower.
+This animated GIF is the sixth animation, which has it squatting to the point where legs can't be seen.
+This animation isn't used but its behavior is similar to the Ratton enemy from the first three games where it would act faster when its HP was lower.

 Unused Virus Battler Enemies

 When the Virus Battler list is debugged, 2 unused enemies appear on the list: Trumpy and Kettle.
 All other enemies are accounted for.
 The Kettle may not have been included due to the reasons above.
 The Trumpy may have also been excluded since a Rare version wouldn't fit in the maximum allowed 6 versions per enemy.

 Buried in the game's attack list, there is a very non-standard attack.
 Once hacked in, the attack will cause a message box to appear (never done during a battle, mind you) and Judgeman saying "MegaMan, thou must not move."
 After the attack, the enemy's panels are highlighted blue (an effect never done anywhere in the series) and a placeholder sprite appears which floats a couple panels before freezing the game.